Mortgage Q&A: “Why are mortgage payments mostly interest?”

 As a result, your balance would be paid off over 40 years, as opposed to 30.
 That’s 10 years from the first loan and 30 years for the refinance loan, meaning it could result in more interest paid.

-Again, most borrowers don’t hold their loans that long, so again this fear is overstated and probably not even relevant.
+Again, most borrowers don’t hold their loans that long, so again this fear is overstated and sometimes not even relevant.

-However, if you are deep into a 30-year mortgage and looking to take advantage of a lower mortgage rate, consider a shorter term as well, such as a 15-year mortgage.
+However, if you are deep into a 30-year mortgage and looking to take advantage of a lower mortgage rate, consider a shorter term as well, such as a 20-year or 15-year mortgage.

 That way you’ll avoid paying extra interest and stay on track to be free and clear on your home as originally intended, assuming that’s your intention.